What Are the Odds Your City Gets Overrun by Tourists This Summer?

 Alberta holds four of Canada's ten most overtouristed destinations.
 Banff, the Canadian Rockies, Canmore, and Jasper all sit within the same mountain corridor, all sharing a single primary highway.
 At peak summer, the combined visitor volume is structurally incompatible with the infrastructure available.

-Canmore enacted STR restrictions and still grew 5.8%.
+Canmore enacted short-term rental restrictions and still grew 5.8%.
 Jasper lost nearly half its visitors to a wildfire and still cracks the national top 10 on structural ratio alone.
 Both outcomes point to the same conclusion: demand in this corridor runs ahead of every management tool applied to it.

 Expert Comment